 Royal Links Golf Club in Las Vegas' "Road Hole" features a stone wall behind the green, much like St. Andrews' famous 17th.

-Courtesy Royal Links Golf Club
+Courtesy of Royal Links G.C.

-A replica Claret Jug at Royal Links in Las Vegas
+Replica Claret Jug at Royal Links

 Royal Links Golf Club in Las Vegas features 18 of the most famous holes from the British Open, which awards its winner the Claret Jug every summer.

-Courtesy Royal Links Golf Club
+Courtesy of Royal Links G.C.

 The Clubhouse at Royal Links in Las Vegas